coreos/rpm-ostree/HACKING.md

 `make vmoverlay` will do a non-live overlay, and reboot the VM.

-For convenience, the `make vmshell` command does the same as `make vmbuild` but additionally places you in a shell, ready to test your changes.
+For convenience, the `make vmshell` command does the same as `make vmsync` but additionally places you in a shell, ready to test your changes.

 Note that by default, all the commands above try to re-use